opengeospatial/teamengine-docker/README.md

     % git clone https://github.com/opengeospatial/teamengine-docker.git
     % cd teamengine-docker
-    % mvn clean package docker:build
+    % mvn clean install

-If those commands are executed, all modules are built (```mvn clean package docker:build``` is executed in root directory of this project).
+If those commands are executed, all modules are built (```mvn clean install``` is executed in root directory of this project).

 ## Running TEAM Engine inside a Docker Container